0xbl4ckwlf/0xbl4ckwlf/README.md

 - 👋 Hi, I’m @0xbl4ckwlf
-- 👀 I’m interested in Web3 security  auditing
+- 👀 I’m a Web3 security Auditor/Researcher
-- 🌱 I’m currently learning Security and AAuditing on Cyfrin Updraft
+- 🌱 I’m currently learning Security and Auditing on Cyfrin Updraft with @PatrickAlphaC
 - 💞️ I’m looking to collaborate on some competitve and team audits
 - 📫 How to reach me email: 0xbl4ckwlf@gmail.com | Twitter: @0xbl4ckw0lf
 - I'd say DM for audits but just come back in a couple of months